Chair of Trustees

 - Commitment and ability to attend all meetings in person (usually in Hampton Road office in Twickenham)

 We also welcome applications from candidates from outside the Richmond Borough – travel expenses will be covered.
 We will provide an induction, training and ongoing support.

-The application closing date is Monday 13th June 2022 at 5pm.
+The extended application closing date is Monday 27th June 2022 at 5pm.

 You can download the full role description here.

 Please see our Annual Impact Report for 2020/21 here.

 Please send your CV and a covering letter addressing the skills and knowledge laid out in the role description to [email protected]

 For an informal chat please email [email protected]